USS Ross Sailor reenlists

-220214-N-UN585-2014 MEDITERRANEAN SEA (Feb.
-14, 2022) Fire Controlman (Aegis) 2nd Class Tony Jolivette, assigned to the Arleigh Burke-class guided-missile destroyer USS Ross (DDG 71), right, is congratulated by Fire Controlman (Aegis) 1st Class Joseph Preston following his reenlistment ceremony aboard the ship, Feb.
-14, 2022.
+220218-N-UN585-1031 MEDITERRANEAN SEA (Feb.
+18, 2022) Cmdr.
+Scott Jones, commanding officer of the Arleigh Burke-class guided-missile destroyer USS Ross (DDG 71), center, presents Machinist's Mate 2nd Class Carlyn Eggers, left, with a USS Ross reenlistment coin during her reenlistment ceremony aboard the ship, Feb.
+18, 2022.
 Ross, forward-deployed to Rota, Spain, is on its 12th patrol in the U.S. Sixth Fleet area of operations in support of regional allies and partners and U.S. national security interests in Europe and Africa.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Claire DuBois/Released)

 |Date Taken: